eledaveri/DLALabs/Lab4/readme.md

 ## 🔹 Results

 - **Base CNN:** trained on CIFAR-10, achieving good accuracy on the validation set.
-- **OOD detection with softmax scores:** OOD samples (FakeData) show different distributions → positive AUROC and AUPR, but limited sensitivity.
+- **OOD detection with softmax scores:** OOD samples (FakeData) show different distributions → positive AUROC and False-Positive Rate/True-positive Rate, but limited sensitivity.
 - **Autoencoder:** provided a clearer separation between ID and OOD due to high reconstruction errors on OOD images.
 - **FGSM:** the original model was vulnerable to the generated perturbations.
 - **Adversarial training:** increased CNN robustness against FGSM, reducing accuracy drop under attack, at the cost of a slight decrease on clean images.